LizzyMaybeDev/Introduction-to-modding-mc/README.md

 # Mods you should avoid - Alternatives
 | Mod | Reason |
 | --- | --- |
- [**Old Hytilities**](https://github.com/W-OVERFLOW/Hytilities-Reborn/releases) | It has been discontinued by Asbyth, and using the old one causes a ton of incompatibilities.
+ [**Old Hytilities**](https://github.com/W-OVERFLOW/Hytilities-Reborn/releases) | It has been discontinued by asbyth, and using the old one causes a ton of incompatibilities.
  [**LabyMod**](https://github.com/MicrocontrollersDev/Alternatives/ "Alternative") | LabyMod causes a ton of incompatibilities with other mods because the devs love overwriting stuff for no reason like the entirety of the tab and stealing features and it is not recommended.
  [**SkyblockExtras**](https://github.com/MicrocontrollersDev/Alternatives/ "Alternative") | SBE is heavily obfuscated, making it incompatible with many mods, is paid and therefore violates [Mojang's EULA](https://account.mojang.com/documents/minecraft_eula), and has a ton of problems causing crashes and visual glitches, and the developer steals stuff and is an all around terrible person pepelaugh.
  [**SkyblockCatia**](https://github.com/MicrocontrollersDev/Alternatives/blob/main/SkyblockCatia.md "Alternative") | Causes a ton of incompatibilities.
  **Skypixel** | Unmaintaned and no longer works for Skyblock.
  [**SpiderFrog's OAM**](https://sk1er.club/beta "Alternative") | has over 7mb of bloat and causes crashes.
 Instead you can use [**Sk1er's OAM**](https://sk1er.club/beta "Alternative") which is currently in beta.
  [**Orange Marshall's OAM**](https://sk1er.club/beta "Alternative") | doesnt look like 1.7, missing animations like old sneaking animation, overwrites many things unnecessarily causing other mods to break, like OptiFine's custom item texture.
 Instead you can use [**Sk1er's OAM**](https://sk1er.club/beta "Alternative") which is currently in beta.
+ [**Hychat**](https://www.curseforge.com/minecraft/mc-mods/better-chat) | Moulberry has abandoned it a long time ago, and it is very buggy.
  **PlayerAPI** | This used to be a requirement for most togglesneaks but fortunately enough developers now know how access transformers actually work and aren't lazy.
  [**ResourcePack Organizer**](https://www.youtube.com/watch?v=OQZFWrrEcYM "Alternative") by Chylex | overwrites the custom sky for some bizarre reason lmao and he has no plans to update old versions.
 Instead you can use [Resourcepack Manager](https://www.youtube.com/watch?v=OQZFWrrEcYM "Alternative") by Aycy.
  **ModCore Container** | was used to allow players to try out [ModCore](https://sk1er.club/modcore) before it was a thing, but now ModCore is auto installed with all [Sk1er Mods](https://sk1er.club/ "Sk1er's Website")/Partnered developer's mods and in any mod that contains it.